superfell/zkSforce/README.md

 ## Project setup (manual)

-In order to support usage on both OSX & iPhone OS (so iPhone, iPod Touch, iPad), the library now uses libxml as its XML parser rather than NSXML, which isn't fully implemented on iPhone OS.
+In order to support usage on both OSX & iOS, the library now uses libxml as its XML parser rather than NSXML, which isn't fully implemented on iOS.
 Once you've added all the .h & .m files to your project, you'll need to goto the build settings and add /usr/include/libxml2 to the Header Search Paths, and add libxml2.dylib to the linked frameworks section, and then you should be good to go.
 For OSX you'll also need to add Security framework to the list of linked Frameworks.
 The [Wiki](https://github.com/superfell/zkSforce/wiki/Creating-a-new-project-that-uses-zkSforce) has a detailed write up on these steps.